Skip to main content

 • “The graphics are adorable, a highly detailed pixel style with lots of things to explore if you let your eyes wander the screen.”

-• “Clunky communication (both written and graphical), the environment gets in the way of your view a lot, it's also hard to tell which obstacles are destructible.”
+• “Clunky communication (both written and graphical), the environment gets in the way of your view a lot, and it's also hard to tell which obstacles are destructible.”

 • “Not a true isometric game; it's got pixel graphics rigged to 3D models somehow, which is why it's so resource-heavy for what appears to be a 2D game.”